tremor-rs/tremor-www-docs/docs/overview.md

 Tremor imposes causal event ordering over ingested events and processes events deterministically.
 This does not mean that Tremor imposes a total ordering over all ingested events, however ( ugh, because that is not tractable in a distributed system ).

-Events flowing into Tremor from multiple onramps are considered independant.
-Events flowing from multiple clients into Tremor are also considered independant.
+Events flowing into Tremor from multiple onramps are considered independent.
+Events flowing from multiple clients into Tremor are also considered independent.

 However, events sent by a _specific_ client through a _specific_ onramp into a _passthrough_ pipeline would flow through Tremor in their origin order and be passed to offramps in the same _origin_ order.